 Individual counseling involves meeting one-on-one with a professionally trained counselor to work through issues you may face in college and your personal life.
 Common concerns include anxiety, depression, relationships, family issues, drugs/alcohol, grief, self-esteem, stress and traumatic experiences.
 Your counselor can also help you with academic concerns such as adjusting to college, concentration, study skills, text anxiety, procrastination and time management.
 It is best to seek help early before your concern becomes overwhelming.
 Problems that are ignored can affect your schoolwork, job, life at home, and your relationships with others.
 Counseling may be brief or longer term.
 Counseling is always voluntary.
 If you are interested in individual counseling, e-mail firstname.lastname@example.org.
 Same day and next day appointments are available.
 A member of the Counseling Center will contact you to arrange an appointment.

 Groups bring together a number of students sharing a common concern to provide an opportunity for support, skill building, and personal growth.
 Groups meet once a week for 90 minutes.
-Instead of just signing up, you'd first make an appointment to talk with a counselor, who could then introduce you to a range of therapeutic strategies.
-If you are interested in one of the groups below, please visit the Counseling Center in Building 1A-109 or you can email email@example.com for more information.
+If you are interested in joining a group, you will first meet with a counselor to determine which group is best for you.
+If you are interested in one of the groups below, e-mail email@example.com for more information.